apache/parquet-format/Geospatial.md

 indicate the height, or elevation.

-M values are an opportunity for a geospatial instance to express a fourth dimension as a coordinate value.
+M values are an opportunity for a geospatial instance to express a fourth dimension as an axis value.
 These values can be used as a linear reference value (e.g., highway milepost value), a timestamp, or some other value as defined by the CRS.